BT (musician): 1997–1998: ESCM

-BT's second album, ESCM (acronym for Electric Sky Church Music), released in 1997, features more complex melodies and traditional harmonies along with a heavier use of vocals.
+BT's second album, ESCM (standing for Electric Sky Church Music), released in 1997, features more complex melodies and traditional harmonies along with a heavier use of vocals.
 The tone of the album is darker and less whimsical than Ima.
 The album, as a whole, is much more diverse than BT's debut, expanding into drum and bass, breakbeat, hip-hop, rock and vocally-based tracks.

 The biggest hit from ESCM was "Flaming June," a modern trance collaboration with German DJ Paul van Dyk.
 Van Dyk and BT would go on to collaborate on a number of works, including "Namistai" (found on the later album Movement in Still Life), as well as van Dyk's remix of BT's "Blue Skies" and "Remember".
 "Remember" featured Jan Johnston on vocals, and reached number one on the Billboard Dance Club Songs chart.
 BT and Van Dyk also remixed the van Dyk classic "Forbidden Fruit" as well as Dina Carroll's "Run to You", and BT collaborated with Simon Hale on "Firewater" and "Remember."